jtran1403/SearchGuardian/README.md

 #Installations required

-To be able to use this application, you will have to :
+To be able to use this application, you will have to:

 1. Install [Ruby and Compass] (http://rubyinstaller.org/downloads/) because the bootstrap I chose requires it
 2. Install [NodeJS] (http://nodejs.org/)
 3. Reboot your machine